Yupi is a 22 year old female polar bear living at the Morelia Zoo in Mexico.

-Earlier this year, Zoocheck sent a three person expert team to the Morelia Zoo to conduct a preliminary health and welfare assessment of Yupi.
+In May 2015, Zoocheck sent a three person expert team to the Morelia Zoo to conduct a preliminary health and welfare assessment of Yupi.
 The visit was done in cooperation with zoo officials and was facilitated by the Governor of Michoacan.
-The team looked Yupi's physical condition, behaviour and captive conditions.
+The team looked at Yupi's physical condition, behaviour and captive conditions.
 In addition, the team and two Zoocheck representatives met with zoo management, elected officials and local NGOs.
-A report has been forwarded to the Governor's office and the zoo for their consideration.
+A REPORT was forwarded to the Governor's office and the zoo for their consideration.
 It was clear from the visit that while improvements have been made to Yupi's housing and husbandry conditions, her core issues of lack of space, not enough stimulation and an inappropriate climate remain unaddressed.

 Yorkshire Wildlife Park Offers Yupi a Home

 Just a short while ago, the UK-based Yorkshire Wildlife Park (YWP) offered to provide Yupi with a world-class retirement home for the remainder of her life.
 If the Morelia Zoo would allow Yupi to be transferred, the YWP would construct a large, naturalistic enclosure in which Yupi could engage in a broad range of movements and behaviours.
 Media in the United Kingdom and Mexico have highlighted the YWP offer but, so far, the Morelia Zoo has not been responsive.
 Mexican animal welfare groups are very happy with the YWP offer and hope the zoo responds.
 British newspapers have called Yupi's current